Sue: I like this one already. We’re on location and it’s got a Land Rover in it.

 Me: It’s Valentine’s Day.
 Wouldn’t you prefer a romantic comedy instead?

 Sue: Sod that.
 Put some Doctor Who on.

 The Doctor arrives at the mine just in time to discover Jo’s plight.

-The Doctor jams a metal bar into the workings of the lift instead.
+The Doctor jams a metal bar into its workings instead.

-Sue: That should have taken his arm off.
+Sue: That would have taken his arm off in real life.

-As Elgin, Global Chemicals’ PR man, becomes increasingly suspicious of the company he now works for, the penny finally drops for Sue as well.
+As Global Chemicals’ PR man becomes increasingly suspicious of the company he keeps, the penny finally drops for Sue too.